NotTo60/NotTo60/README.md

-# 🧠 Daily trivia.
-Unknown facts.
-One leaderboard.
-Can you stay on top? 🔥
+# 🧠 Interactive AI-Powered Trivia Profile

-👋 Welcome to my GitHub!
-Every day, unlock a surprising fact and test your brain with a fresh trivia challenge — beat the streak, top the leaderboard! 🧠🔥
+Welcome to my GitHub profile!
+Every day, I post a new AI-generated trivia question with **AMAZING WOW FACTS** from real APIs!
+Test your knowledge and compete with others!

 ---